 While you are lying on your back or on your left side with your knees drawn up to your chest, your doctor (a gastroenterologist or another qualified health care professional) will gently insert the colonoscope into your rectum and slowly guide it through your colon until it reaches the beginning of the colon or the last section of the small intestines.
 The flexibility of the instrument allows your doctor to safely navigate the many bends of your colon.
 In many cases, you may be asked to change position to allow the colonoscope to move along the colon more easily and to provide a better view for the doctor.

 The colonoscope will blow air into the colon, inflating it so the doctor can have a better view.
 The lining of your colon is also examined while the colonoscope is being carefully removed.
 The camera attached to the end of the colonoscope can also record images that can be studied later.

 The test is usually well-tolerated, but during the test you may feel mild cramping, bloating, pressure, an urge to have a bowel movement, and gas pains.
 Slow and deep breaths may help to lessen this discomfort.
 You may also occasionally pass gas during the test.

 Before having this test, discuss the advantages, disadvantages, long-term risks, and consequences associated with the test with your doctor.
 Be sure you fully understand what will happen and are comfortable with your doctor's answers to your questions.

 To perform a colonoscopy safely and effectively, the colon must be empty.
 Your doctor will give you special instructions on how to do this.
-In general, starting 1 to 2 days before the colonoscopy, you will be required to stop eating solid foods and start a clear liquid diet that does not contain any food colouring but may include:
+In general, you may have to avoid certain foods (such as nuts and seeds) a few days before the colonoscopy.
+Starting 1 to 2 days before the colonoscopy, you will be required to stop eating solid foods and start a clear liquid diet that does not contain any food colouring but may include:

 - coffee or tea (without milk or cream)